About Staunton, Virginia

 Some of Our Favorite Spots in Staunton

 The area around the train station is known as “The Wharf” and not because there is any water there but because of the bustling commerce there back in the day.
 Now there are numerous shops and restaurants in the old warehouse buildings.
 We even have Farmers Markets in the Wharf parking lot every Wednesday and Saturday from early Spring to late Autumn.
-You may even want to spend some time at Sunspots Studios and Glassblowing (number 3 on the map) to witness daily glassblowing artisans or have a wine tasting at Ox Eye Vineyards tasting room there.
-If you prefer craft beer, check out Redbeard Brewing Company.
+You may even want to spend some time at Sunspots Studios and Glassblowing (number 11 on the map) to witness daily glassblowing artisans or have a wine tasting at Ox Eye Vineyards (number 15 on map) tasting room there.
+If you prefer craft beer, check out Redbeard Brewing Company

 From Trinity Church, head East on Beverley Street, our Main Street, where you’ll find many of our shops and restaurants.
 We have wonderful shops to browse and buy in; including antique shops.
-We also have many 5 star restaurants which we’ll write about in a separate blog.
+We also have many 5 star restaurants which we wrote about in a separate blog.

 The architecture in downtown Staunton is dominated by T. J. Collins and Sons.
 They designed many of the commercial and government buildings and private homes in a broad repertoire of styles.
 You’ll find Romanesque Revival, Victorian, Second Empire and more.

 There are other interesting places to see that are downtown but not on Beverley Street.
 One of them is the RR Smith Center (number 21 on the map) where you’ll find both history and art.
 Their building also houses the Historic Staunton Foundation and is the starting point for the free two hour walking tour offered Saturdays at 10 a.m. from May to October.
 Otherwise you can pick up the Foundation’s brochure, A Self-Guided Tour of Staunton’s Historic Districts (you’ll find our Berkeley House Bed & Breakfast in the Gospel Hill District portion of the brochure).